h2non/thread.js/README.md

 #### Note about Internet Explorer usage

-Since Microsoft makes an effort to break the Web and standards, due to a technical limitation in IE 10 and 11, it is required to use an external script to create the thread properly.
+Since Microsoft makes a continuous effort to break the Web and its standards, due to a technical limitation in IE 10 and 11, it is required to use an external script to create the thread properly.

-You must customize the `eval` script path when creating threads from IE.
+You must customize the `evalPath` option when creating threads from IE.
 The eval script is located in `lib/eval.js`

 Commong example with Bower: